- What is Causing This Increase in Infertility?

-We as a human race may become infertile.
+We, as a human race, may become infertile.
 No, this isn’t Chicken Little yelling that the “Sky is falling.”
-Infertility among western men has doubled in the last 40 years, with the infertility rate steadily increasing 1.4% each year .
+Declining reproductive health among western men has doubled in the last 40 years, with the infertility rate steadily increasing 1.4% each year .
 Women are not impervious to this drop as well, as 11% of women within reproductive age are infertile .
-These statistics may be alarming but it doesn’t need to be all doom and gloom.
+These statistics may be alarming, but it doesn’t need to be all doom and gloom.

 What is Causing This Increase in Infertility?